weeklyxamarin/website/README.md

 # website
-Website for the Weekly Xamarin App
+Website for the Weekly Xamarin App - published to https://weeklyxamarin.github.io/website/